 Relatively Light Free Tamp

 While the free tamp is okay and better than many other free tamps, the experienced home barista will likely find it too light.
-While it is fine for beginners, the partially plastic and lightweight design will likely not satisfy the more experienced barista and may require the purchase of an additional fully stainless steel tamp.
+While it is fine for beginners, the partially plastic and lightweight design will likely not satisfy the more experienced barista and may require the purchase of a better tamp.
+For a guide to the best espresso tamps check out our article here.

 So Should you Buy It?

 Well it depends on what you are looking for.
 We believe that this great little machine is a very worthwhile investment for either the beginning home barista who is passionate about mastering espresso or the more experienced brewer who wants quality without breaking the bank.
-Breville is becoming a force to be reckoned with in the coffee world and the Infuser is a great example of why.
+Breville is becoming a force to be reckoned with in the coffee world and the Breville bes840xl The Infuser espresso machine is a great example of why.

 The genius of the Infuser is the combination of high end features and remarkably easy functionality and usability and all at a great price!
 So should you buy it?
-Basically our answer and experience is, if you are already looking in the up to $500 or so range and are passionate about understanding and mastering espresso then absolutely Yes!
+Basically our answer and experience is, if you are already looking in the up to $500 or so range and are passionate about understanding and mastering espresso then absolutely yes!
+We loved our Infuser and still hold it in the highest regard.

 However, If you are completely new to the espresso scene then this is certainly at the higher price and skill end of what you should be looking for.
 While from experience we think it is a great machine to learn espresso on, some of the advanced features such as adjustable water temperature are probably more than you need at least to start with.
 A great alternative for you might be the Breville Duo Temp.

-The other group that might find the Infuser unsatisfactory is the espresso expert with a wide range of experience on mid range machines.
+The other group that might find the Infuser unsatisfactory is the espresso expert with a wide range of experience on mid-range machines.
 Because the Infuser is only single boiler it can’t simultaneously extract and steam.
 Also there is only partial control over temperature and no control over pressure which the trained barista might find frustrating.
 To be honest though, if this is you then you should probably be looking in the $500-$1000 price bracket rather than under $500.
+We would recommend looking at the Breville Dual Boiler which we currently own and use.